greg0ire/highway-to-shell/index.md

 Notes:

-Streams can be redirected to files.
+Streams can be redirected to files or created from files using the above operators.

 ---